aremazeilles/starter-academic/content/project/2006-cea/index.md

 The robotic arm is designed by [Exact Dynamics](http://www.exactdynamics.nl/).
 The mobile platform, and its navigation software, is a product of [Neobotix](https://www.neobotix-robots.com/).

+{{ < vimeo 480913980 > }}
+{{ < vimeo 480915634 > }}
+{{ < vimeo 480915981 > }}

+These 3 videos illustrate the stereo tracking algorithm used for tracking the object to grasp.
+The tracker does not relay on an a priori model of the object, but learns it from the interest points found within the box delimited by the operator on the screen.
+The object tracking is then obtained through _virtual visual servoing_ for stereoscopic systems.

 ### Related communication